brainworkup/fighton.brainworkup.io/content/home/childneuro.md

 +++
-# A Recent Publications section created with the Pages widget.
-# This section displays recent blog posts from `content/publication/`.
+# Trying to create Child Neuropsychology page.

 widget = "pages"
 headless = true
 active = true
-weight = 80
+weight = 65

-title = "Recent Publications"
-subtitle = "Recent research studies we have published"
+title = "Child Neuropsychology" subtitle = "Info related to pediatric neuropsycology"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "publication"
+  page_type = "post"

-  # Choose how much pages you would like to display (0 = all pages)
+  # Choose how many pages you would like to display (0 = all pages)
-  count = 3
+  count = 0

   # Choose how many pages you would like to offset by
   offset = 0